Imported Remote Loads

 Loads are mapped from the remote point to the closest part face or to specific faces by defining the spatial coordinates.
 The load locations are specified in the global coordinate system but loads can be specified in either the global or local coordinate system.
-You can specify multiple load cases in each .csv file, although only one may be applied at a time.
+Multiple load cases can be specified in each .csv file, although only one may be applied at a time.

 1. On the Project Tree, open the Analysis Workbench.